chelseybaker/iOSMessageExport/README.md

 iOSMessageExport
 ================
+⚠️ This library is no longer maintained and has been archived.
+Thank you for the contributions!

 This is not exactly the best way to use Perl.
 However, I wanted to create it as simple and readable as I possibly could so that others would be able to modify the code to better suit them.
 Also, if you are not a programmer, you may find this difficult.
 You can email me for help but if you need something more user friendly, there's a lot of paid apps out there that are more elegant :)